HyeminShin/Covid-19-Crisis-Communication-Aid/README.md

 COVID-19 Crisis Communication-Aid

 # Inspiration
-COVID-19 originated during the year of 2019, hence the 19 tag attached to it.
-However, the virus became a global concern during the 2020 year, so much so, that 2020 became a year that rings the bells of self quarantine.
-Many have gone months staying indoors, separated from loved ones, access to limited resources, financial restraints, and so much more.
+COVID-19 may have begun in the year 2019, but the virus really became a global concern this year in 2020.
+One of the most drastic measures necessary to contain the spread of the Novel Coronavirus was self-quarantine.
+Many have gone months by while we remain indoors, separated from our loved ones, with limited access to limited resources, and facing financial constraints.
 This situation has led to a communication crisis.
-Communication is not only restricted to socializing, but access to pivotal information, and maintaining a flow in our society that we depend on.
-This is where COVID Comm specializes in.
-The outlook is to resolve this communication crisis by entailing services to the public that will keep everyone linked to a multitude of resources so that nobody has to feel alone.
+Communication is not restricted only to socializing, but also includes access to crucial information.
+Modern society depends on this flow of information and this is where COVID Comm specializes.
+Our goal is to resolve this communication crisis by bringing a service to the public that will keep everyone linked to a multitude of resources so that nobody has to feel lost, alone, or in the dark.

 # What it does
-This project revolves around the goal to construct a live time ML incorporated chat box using IBM's tools and utilize data scraping from the web with an added convenience of Alexa Integration to create a communication system that will help the public access COVID related information.
+The goal of our project was to construct a machine learning incorporated chatbot using IBM's tools and integrate it with real-time data scraping from the web in order to provide the most up to date COVID-19 related information.
+Alexa Integration brings about the added convenience of a natural communication system that will further help the public access COVID related information.

 # Challenges we ran into
-- Integrating Chatbot with Alexa
+Integrating the Watson chatbot with Alexa proved more difficult than expected with the biggest hurdle being the connection of the endpoints that allow the Alexa Skill to function as an intermediary between the user and Watson.
+Ideally, a natural, verbal conversation could be carried out between the user and the Watson driven Alexa Skill, but networking issues prevented us from fully utilizing this synchronicity.
+The Hypertext Transfer Protocol Secure (HTTPS) requires a Secure Sockets Layer (SSL) to establish an encrypted link between Alexa and Watson, but our team was unable to work out the kinks in time.

 # What we learned
-How to built a chat bot using IBM Watson Assistant
-How to scrap real-time data
+Each one of us took on a different part of this project… Hyemin Shin: Watson chatbot development
+Nuhirath Rafthia: Data scraping with Python
+Ryan Najac: Alexa Skills and Watson integration

 # Built with